mirucon/required-ja/required.md

 ```

 That would print the `hide()` script inside script tags directly after the script with the handle ‘theme-review-script’ is printed in the head or footer.

+**What is considered an external resource**

+With external resources we mean **any** external resource including but limited to: Scripts, styles, images, apis, videos or feeds.

+You cannot publish your feed inside the theme, but you can link to it.

+You cannot present and show an external video, but you can link to it.

+You cannot load and present adverts, offers, or logos from your own website.

+You cannot use an external api to use for example Google maps or Instagram.

 ## Templates